By Leonardo Filippelli How many times we used a spreadsheet to administrate something or to solve a

 • Data: In most of the cases we have a relational data base.

 • User Interface: the screens that show data and allow to modify them.

-• Business rules: The rules and validations that depend of the problem the application solves.
+• Business rules: The rules and validations that depend on the problem the application solves.

 • Security: Authentication and authorization.

 LightSwitch takes care of these 4 aspects automatically, so that from being a simple ABM we can build an application in just a few hours without writing code.
-How it works?
-Basically these steps are followed:
+How does it work?
+Basically, these steps are followed:

-6) We have the complete application, how we deploy it?
+- We have the complete application, how we deploy it?
 Note that so far we haven´t talked at any time of web applications or desktop applications, we just mentioned applications in general.
 This is because the creation of the application is independent of the environment in which it is going to be deployed later.
-Until the previous step we weren´t interested in if it was web or desktop, in fact we can have both “flavors” without having to receive a single code line.
+Until the previous step, we weren’t interested in if it was web or desktop.
+In fact, we can have both “flavors” without having to receive a single code line.
 Once the application is ready, we can deploy it as desktop, web or even in the cloud using Windows Azure.

 The underlying architecture can be graphed in the following way:

 Summarizing, the main benefits of Light Switch are: